buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.1.8 =
+* Profiles - Allow Uppercase letters in Nicknames, and auto-convert them to lowercase for Usernames
-* Profiles - Fixed displaying names that include unicode characters
+* Profiles - Fixed display of names fields that include unicode characters
-* Profiles - Fixed 'Date' field type results in Profile Search form
+* Profiles - Fixed empty results in Profile Search form for 'Date' field type
 * Groups - When adding a photo, an activity post will now show in the group feed
 * Groups - Fixed loading of group members, when Activity Feeds and Network Search are both disabled
 * Groups - Fixed loading of plugin options added to 'Manage > Details' page
 * Blog - Fixed conflict with WordPress 'Categories' widget on blog archive
+* Tools - 'Repair Community' tool now runs in batch processes via AJAX
+* Tools - 'Repair Forums' tool now runs in batch processes via AJAX

 = 1.1.7 =
 * Profiles - Fixed issues with duplicate Name fields in some installations